Guildhall Chambers

 The Overview

-Shape Studio worked with Guildhall Chambers for 5 years to redevelop and totally reimagine their working practice and space.
-Following the pandemic a clear change was needed along with the desire to bring everyone back under one roof after many years separate on two sites at either end of Broad Street in Bristol’s Old City.
-We unveiled a Grade II listed building that had been hidden by suspended ceilings, carved into small office spaces with harsh lighting celebrating the heritage of the building whilst combining a bright, open plan office environment with additional purpose built spaces for the Barristers and staff.
+Shape Studio worked with Guildhall Chambers, based in Bristol’s Old City, for 5 years to reimagine their working practices and relocate their space.
+Following the pandemic, a new direction was driven by the desire to bring everyone under one roof after years separated across two sites at either end of Broad Street.
+Our works unveiled Grade II listed interiors that had been hidden by suspended ceilings and carved into small office spaces with harsh lighting and outdated finishes.
+Guildhall Chambers now celebrates the heritage of their building; combining a bright, open plan office environment with additional purpose built spaces for the Barristers and staff.

 The design has been professionally and beautifully brought to life, and the quality of craftsmanship is outstanding.
 We unhesitatingly recommend Shape.